Ranked #1 Children's Hospital by U.S. News & World Report

-Boston Children’s physicians provides orthopedic care at locations in Lexington, Peabody, Weymouth and Waltham, as well as at our main campus in Boston.
+Boston Children’s physicians provides orthopedic care at locations in Boston, Lexington, Peabody, Waltham and Weymouth.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”